AlexHang/exo-db/README.md

 ## 2. Architecture:
-This project was flexible from the POV of the architecture and the technologies used, so I decided to use a classic client-server front-end architecture.
+This project was flexible from the POV of the architecture and the technologies used, so I decided to use a classic client-server architecture.
 The architecture for each component is as it follows:

 1. Back-end
     - built on Express, with MongoDB for data persistance